These vegan delights are also gluten-free and soy-free.

 - Stirring Tools

-- 4 Cups (or so) of a Chocolate of your Choice (chips melt quickly, but other forms will work)
+any Vegan Chocolate (chips melt quickly, but other forms will

 What to do:

-4. Let this mixture continue to heat up, stirring occasionally, until it reaches “soft crack” stage ( 275ยบ F).
+- Let this mixture continue to heat up, stirring occasionally, until it reaches “soft crack” stage ( 275º F).

-5. While the sugar mixture is heating, combine the peanut butter (2 C) with the corn flakes (6 C).
+- While the sugar mixture is heating, combine the peanut butter (2 C) with the corn flakes (6 C).
 Mix this thoroughly.
 Don't worry about breaking the flakes.
 This is fine.
+They can take it.

-10. This is the point at which you will be deciding on the size of the pieces you will end up with.
+- This is the point at which you will be deciding on the size of the pieces you will end up with.
 This mixture hardens pretty quickly as it cools.
 Score the mixture, before it gets too hard.
 It may self-heal a little, after you score it.
-Just run your scoring tool over it again (and perhaps again after that) if necessary.
+If that happens, just run your scoring tool over it again (and perhaps again after that).

-13. When the chocolate has melted, toss the bars into the chocolate, one at a time.
+- When the chocolate has melted, toss a bar into the chocolate.
 Roll the bar around to coat all sides.
-Remove the bar from the chocolate (forks work well for this).
+Remove the bar from the chocolate.
+Using a couple of forks (like you're trying to get a plush lobster out of a claw machine) works well for this.
 Scrape off any excess chocolate.
 Place the coated bar on a cookie sheet (I cover my cookie sheet with parchment paper first).

 No comments: